Sugar-Free Chai Tea

 “Oooh.
 Something Smells good!”

-I just love to hear those words, so much that some times I put a cinnamon stick on the stove to simmer, just for the aroma – and the reaction.
+I just looove to hear those words, so much that some times I put a cinnamon stick on the stove to simmer, just for the aroma – and the reaction.

 WORD DANCERS Think of all the English words we have that describe our olfactory sensations, aroma, yes, but also scent, smell, stench, fragrance and odor.
 My books on word usage make little distinction except that aroma is the word most closely tied to food.
 Perhaps, methinks, aroma is in the nose of the be-smeller.

 We all loved the stuff.
-Ever since, I’ve kept a jug in the fridge, ready for rewarming a cup at a time.
+Ever since, after the holidays I keep a jug in the fridge, ready for rewarming a cup at a time.
 It feels New Year resolution-ish, what with milk and all.
 Try it first without a sweetener, letting the spices themselves subtly sweeten the milk.
+You can always add a touch of sweet another time, to your own taste.

 But it's a little more complicated than that.